How to Make an Appointment

 Your First Appointment(s)

-During your intake appointment(s), which can last from 1-3 sessions, your counselor will gather information to help understand your concerns and needs.
+During your assessment appointment(s), your counselor will gather information to help understand your concerns and needs.
 We will want to hear what is going on for you and what brought you to the Counseling Center.
 We may also ask you questions about your current life, your relationships, your personal and family history, your prior experience with therapy, and your ideas about how therapy can be helpful.
 Some of these questions might not feel immediately relevant to you, but hopefully they will help us understand together how the Counseling Center can best meet your needs.

 After our initial meeting(s) we will make a recommendation for therapy.
 This recommendation may include: